TurtleEngr/gitproj/doc/user-doc/git-proj.md

 - **-v**

-    This sets the verbose lovel (gpVerbose=2) to 2, which is the default.
+    This sets the verbose level (gpVerbose=2) to 2, which is the default.

     At level 2, warning and notice messages will be output.